JCGJ94/Template-JC/README.md

 -   Make sure you are using node version 20 and that you have already successfully installed and runned the backend.

-1. Install the packages: `$ npm install`
+1. Install the packages: `$ npm install` *(already covered if you ran `npm run bootstrap`)*
-2. Start coding! start the webpack dev server `$ npm run start`
+2. Start coding with the full stack: `$ npm run dev:full` (or run `$ npm run dev:front` if you only need React)

+### Choosing your UI library

+The React application ships with Bootstrap and Tailwind CSS so you can pick the toolkit that best fits each project:

+1. Copy the environment file template if you have not already done so: `cp .env.example .env`.
+2. Set the `VITE_UI_LIBRARY` variable to `bootstrap`, `tailwind` or `both`.
+3. Restart the Vite dev server so the new styles are applied.

+The default value is `bootstrap`, which keeps backwards compatibility with previous versions of the template.

 ## Publish your website!